Two roads to fortuity in ABJM theory: Two Types of Searches

 The transformation rules for BPS letters under $Q$ form the starting point for more detailed studies of the BPS spectrum.
 A computational task one can always do is proceeding level-by-level in $E + J$, which is preserved by $Q$, to determine which cohomology classes are monotone and which are fortuitous.
 This is a brute force search in the spirit of \cite{2209.06728} which will be done at the start of this section.
 As anticipated in \cite{bsvz25}, we will be able to find several fortuitous classes in ABJM theory on a laptop for small values of $N$.
 This contrasts nicely with the $\mathcal{N} = 4$ SYM case which required significant effort to find even the first fortuitous class for ${\rm SU}(2)$.

 The second part of this section will focus on the fact that fortuitous cohomology classes have been found in other ways as well.
 In $\mathcal{N} = 4$ SYM, there are special subsectors enabling easier calculations \cite{2304.10155,2312.16443,2412.08695,gklm25} and these have led to infinite families.
 Our main result here will be that ABJM theory admits subsectors where $Q$ acts in the same way, thereby enabling a similar construction of infinite families.
+The only way for these to not be fortuitous is for some (as yet unknown) principle to make them $Q$-exact.